LaunchCodeEducation/linux/content/final-project/example-angular/_index.md

 ## Get Organized

-What needed to happen for the Angular project to be deployed?
+What needs to happen for the Angular project to be deployed?

 ### VirtualBox